Priority Area: Smoking Cessation

 Solutions

-FACT: CATCH My Breath program designed to prevent e-cigarette use among 5th-12th graders has been shown to significantly reduce the likelihood of e-cigarette use among students who complete the program (Public Health Reports).
+CATCH My Breath program is based on the “psychosocial determinants of e-cigarette susceptibility, initiation, and sustain use and is designed to prevent e-cigarette use among 5th-12th graders.
+The program has been shown to significantly reduce the likelihood of e-cigarette use among students who complete the program.

 Download our Healthy State Fact Sheet on Smoking Cessation